OKEx Exchange Review: Is this crypto derivatives one-stop-shop solid? (2022)

 This is where this cryptocurrency exchange distinguishes itself from the pack.

-They charge zero deposit or withdrawal fees.
+They charge zero deposit funds or withdrawal fees.
 ZERO.

 All the action is on the…